shown in other instead.

 - Delete nodes.

-Just like in case with update(), if you set any physics-based callbacks in flush() or use a PhysicalTrigger, they cannot be executed immediately, as the rendering process is already in action and they can violate it.
-If there is one more physics iteration to go, these callbacks or a PhysicalTrigger are executed before the next flush(); if not, before the next world logic update().
+By default in Async Rendering physics mode, if you set any physics-based callbacks in updatePhysics() or use a PhysicalTrigger, they cannot be executed immediately, as the rendering process is already in action and they can violate it.
+If there is one more physics iteration to go, these callbacks or a PhysicalTrigger are executed before the next updatePhysics(); if not, before the next world logic update().